JANUARY 28, 2018 - COVINGTON

 The highlight came on September 13, 2013 when Scooby was inducted into the Covington Athletic Hall of Fame.

-Yet, through it all, there have been challengers to Scooby's throne as the "Buccs' #1 Fan" beginning with his lone-time neighbor Todd Owens in the fall of 2012.
+Yet, through it all, there have been challengers to Scooby's throne as the "Buccs' #1 Fan" beginning with his long-time neighbor Todd Owens in the fall of 2012.
 That dispute was settled in a BuccsWeekly segment in the Covington wrestling building with a handful of spectators on hand to witness Scooby deliver his finishing move "The Slacker Smacker" on Owens for the win.

 It took over five years, but FINALLY, Scooby was able to settle the score and clear all doubts as to who was the one and only "Buccs' #1 Fan" in a Wrestle Mania style grudge match as part of a Bucc Boosters fundraiser on Sunday.